ARM-software/abi-aa/design-documents/bit-precise-types.rst

 - Size cost of storing values in memory.
 - General familiarity of programmers with the representation.

-Since this is a new type there is large uncertainty on how it will be used by programmers in the future.
+Since this is a new type, there is large uncertainty on how it will be used by programmers in the future.
 Decisions we make here may also influence future usage.
-Nonetheless we must make trade-off decisions with this uncertainty.
-The below attempts to analyze possible use-cases to make our best guess as to how these types may be used when targeting Arm CPU's.
+We must make trade-off decisions within this uncertainty.
+The below attempts to analyze possible use-cases to make our best guess as to how these types may be used when targeting Arm CPUs.

 Use-cases known of so far
 -------------------------

-There seem to be two different regimes for these types.
+We believe there are two regimes for these types.
 The "small" regime where bit-precise types could be stored in a single general-purpose register, and the "large" regime where bit-precise types must span multiple general-purpose registers.

 Here we discuss the use-cases for bit-precise integer types that we have identified or been alerted to so far.